RyuuXS/Reforestation/README.md

-## What do you get when you cross a snowman with a vampire?
-Frostbite.
+## what do you call a dog that can do magic tricks? a labracadabrador